LitzN/hennastyles/README.md

 10. In the Bucket's page, select the 'Access Control List'.
 Here find the public access section and set the list objects permission for everyone.

-11. Next, go to the AWS Management console and select services, and find IAM and open.
+11. Next, go to the AWS Management console, select 'services', find IAM in services and open.

 12. Under Access management in the IAM menu, select Groups.
 Create a new group for the project.